Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Grabbing the ankle helps knee-over-ankle alignment and gives students the ability to either push down to roll the chest open, or pull up on the ankle to move the low ribs further away from their hip crease—improving equal lengthening of the torso on both sides.

-Revolved Chair Pose with block
+7. Revolved Chair Pose With a Block

 Why it helps: